mlcommons/algorithmic-efficiency/RULES.md

 </details>
 <br>

-It is not allowed to compute any kind of pairwise metrics between the public workloads and the held-out workloads
+It is not allowed to compute any kind of pairwise metrics between the fixed workloads and the held-out workloads

 <details>
 <summary>Examples:</summary>

-- On a held-out workload, submissions are not allowed to find the nearest neighbor among the public workloads to set any hyperparameter.
+- On a held-out workload, submissions are not allowed to find the nearest neighbor among the fixed workloads to set any hyperparameter.

 </details>
 <br>